 It’s close to Royal Albert Hall and London’s Museum Quarter where you will find the Victoria & Albert Museum, Science Museum and the National History Museum.

 Next door Kensington Gardens and Hyde Park provides a pleasant ‘green-scene’ and fresh air, while close-by Harrods, the world’s most celebrated departmental store, has delights for elite shoppers.

-Although The Gore’s location is a major drawcard, this historic property has much more in its menu card to impress guests, most significant being its generous Victorian style, marked throughout its entire premises from the reception and lobby to the bar, dining room and living quarters.
+Although The Gore’s location is a major drawcard, this historic property has much more to impress guests, most significant being its generous Victorian style, marked throughout its entire premises from the reception and lobby to the bar, dining room and living quarters.